International Tax Gap Series

 Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and Instructions.
 A U.S. person who transfers money or property to a foreign trust may be required to file Form 709 United States Gift (Generation Skipping Transfer) Tax Return.
 See the Instructions for Form 709 for further information.

-Form 1040NR, U.S. Nonresident Alien Income Tax Return, and Instructions.
-A foreign trust , which is not taxed to a U.S. owner as a grantor trust, may be obligated to file a Form 1040NR to pay U.S. tax on certain U.S. sourced income.
-See Publication 519 and the Instructions for Form 1040NR for additional information.
+Form 1040-NR, U.S. Nonresident Alien Income Tax Return, and Instructions.
+A foreign trust , which is not taxed to a U.S. owner as a grantor trust, may be obligated to file a Form 1040-NR to pay U.S. tax on certain U.S. sourced income.
+See Publication 519, U.S. Tax Guide for Aliens and the instructions for Form 1040-NR for additional information.

 Income Tax Consequences